Choosing between Apollo and UpLead for your B2B prospecting often comes down to five questions:

 Apollo uses a per-seat-plus-credit model.

 Basic is $49/seat/month (annual) or $59 monthly; Professional is $79/seat/month (annual); Organization is $119/seat/month (annual) with a minimum of 3 seats.
 The free Starter plan is free forever, but it's limited to 1 seat after 100 days and only Gmail accounts can connect for email campaigns.
 The "Unlimited" label is misleading: the Fair Use Policy caps non-paying accounts at 10,000 credits/account/month.
-The advanced dialer add-on costs $119–149/month.
 Credits do not roll over and are non-refundable.
 API access requires a Custom plan.

 The total cost depends on your stack.
 If you're buying UpLead ($99-199/month) plus a separate outreach tool ($50-200/month), plus a conversation intelligence tool ($100+/month), you could reach or exceed Apollo's all-in-one pricing.

-ZoomInfo's enterprise pricing reflects its data and intelligence layer; the ROI documented by customers like Snowflake (200% higher conversion rates) and Seismic (54% productivity gains) puts that cost in context.
+ZoomInfo's consumption-based model reflects its data and intelligence layer.
+The ROI documented by customers like Snowflake (200% higher conversion rates) and Seismic (39% of active pipeline attributed to ZoomInfo signals) puts that cost in context.
+When Thomson Reuters reached 115% average monthly quota attainment after adopting ZoomInfo, the cost-per-deal calculus shifted entirely.

 Technographic filtering: a shared strength